alisoncyli/alisoncyli/README.md

-- Hello world!
+Hello world!

-- This is Alison
+This is Alison

-English/中文/日本語/Español
+I can speak: English/中文/日本語/Español

-- Python, R and Markdown
+I can do: Python, R and Markdown

-Finance and statistics
+Major: Finance and statistics

+Hobby: Reading Books/LPL/Kpop/R&B

+Nice to meet you